unitymakesus/resources/docs/docs-new/setup/3-initial-config.md

-# Initial Settings & Config
+# Initial WordPress Settings & Config
 These are the settings and steps steps you should take anytime a new WordPress website is set up.

 1. Install and activate required plugins (see general > plugins).